viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 ## Enhanced Sign-in Security (ESS)

-Windows Hello biometrics also supports Enhanced Sign-in Security, which uses specialized hardware and software components to raise the security bar even higher for biometric sign-in.
+Windows Hello supports Enhanced Sign-in Security, which uses specialized hardware and software components to raise the security bar even higher for biometric sign-in.

 Enhanced Sign-in Security biometrics uses Virtualization-based security (VBS) and the TPM to isolate user authentication processes and data and secure the pathway by which the information is communicated.